dart-lang/language/working/2364 - primary constructors/feature-specification.md

 class Point(var int x, var int y);
 ```

+A class that has a primary header constructor can not have any other
+generative non-redirecting constructors.
+This requirement must be upheld
+because it must be guaranteed that the primary header constructor is
+actually executed on every newly created instance of this class.

 A primary body constructor is slightly less concise, but it allows the
 class header to remain simpler and more readable when there are many
 parameters.
 The previous example would look as follows using a primary body